Katun (community): Development and earliest records

-Katun consisted of several families or households gathered around one leader who directs the organizational, political and economic goals of his group.
+A katun consisted of a community of several families or households gathered around one leader who directed the organizational, political and economic goals of his group.
 The main occupation in the katun was always cattle breeding, almost exclusively sheep and to some extent goats, so the community used to be quite mobile.
 Earlier, nomadic pastoralism was characterized with the construction of temporary camps under tents.
-Erection of tents in the 14th and 15th centuries could be interpreted as the gradual expansion of katun (company or group) to new territories, or the first step towards building more permanent settlements (villages) in new territories.
+Erection of tents in the 14th and 15th centuries could be interpreted as the gradual expansion of the katun into new territories, or the first step towards building more permanent settlements, most often villages.
 The shape and scope of the katuns varied, and their warrior companies were important.
-These companies used to serve under local Slavic noblemen, who bear titles of vojvodas, or dukes.
+These companies used to serve under local Slavic noblemen, who often bore the title of voivode.
 They sometimes served under foreign militaries, such as the Venetians and the Ottomans.
-In the end, some groups (katuns) manage to capture larger territories, where there was a lack of influence from the regional or central government and social relations.
-In the second half of the 14th and 15th centuries, these companies built permanent villages, outside or in the župas themselves.
-They inhabited the church estates and city districts and townships, which are already subordinated to city municipality or local lords.
-By settling themselves, these communes bring a certain element of self-governance, gather more scattered villages in their community, and other, usually smaller katuns join them, which were then called "municipalities".
-Such groups (municipalities, katuns) could encompass a large number of villages and hamlets, and numerous population of different ethnic and/or cultural background.
+In the end, some katuns managed to expand into larger territories, where there was a lack of influence from the regional or central government and social relations.
+In the second half of the 14th and 15th centuries, some of these katuns built permanent villages, outside or in the župas themselves.
+They inhabited Church estates and city districts and townships, which were already subordinated to a city municipality or to local lords.
+By settling themselves, those katuns brought some elements of self-governance and gathered more scattered villages around them.
+Other, usually smaller, katuns joined them, the resulting groups being called "municipalities".
+Such groups (municipalities and katuns) could encompass a large number of villages and hamlets, and numerous population of different ethnic and/or cultural background.

 Earliest katuns in records

-The earliest news about the Vlach katuns can be found in the sources of Byzantine provenance, in the letters of Patriarch Nicholas to Emperor Alexius I Comnenus, at the very beginning of the 12th century.
-The first mentions of Vlach katuns in medieval Bosnia dates from the 14th century and are related to the Burmazi (1300), Banjani (1319), Drobnjaci (1354), Predojevići (1356), Mirilovići (1366), Zlokruha (1367), Žurovići (1367), Ugarci (1368), Vlahovići (1368), Tomići (1369), Vragovići (1376), Plijeske (1377), Prijeraci (1377), Kresojevići (1379), Perutinići (1386), Kutlovići (1393) and Maleševci (1397).
+The earliest news about Vlach katuns can be found in the sources of Byzantine provenance, in the letters of Patriarch Nicholas to Emperor Alexius I Comnenus, at the very beginning of the 12th century.
+The first mentions of katuns in medieval Bosnia dates back from the 14th century and are related to the Burmazi (1300), Banjani (1319), Drobnjaci (1354), Predojevići (1356), Mirilovići (1366), Zlokruha (1367), Žurovići (1367), Ugarci (1368), Vlahovići (1368), Tomići (1369), Vragovići (1376), Plijeske (1377), Prijeraci (1377), Kresojevići (1379), Perutinići (1386), Hrabreni (1388), Kutlovići (1393) and Maleševci (1397).

+Stefan Uroš II mentions Albanian katuns in the region of Drenica between 1246-1255.
+Albanian and Vlach katuns are mentioned as being gifted to the Visoki Dečani monastery in 1330, and in Stefan Dušan's chrystobull of 1348 a total of 9 Albanian katuns are mentioned around the vicinity Prizren.